dashpay/docs/introduction/features.rst

 DGBB also provides a means for Dash to fund its own development.
 While other projects have to depend on donations or premined endowments, Dash uses 10% of the block reward to fund its own development.
-Every time a block is mined, 45% of the reward goes to the miner, 45% goes to a masternode, and the remaining 10% is not created until the end of the month.
+Every time a time a block is mined, 90% of the reward is split between the miner and a masternode per the distribution found :ref:`here <block-reward-reallocation>`, while the remaining 10% is not created until the end of the month.
 During the month, anybody can make a budget proposal to the network.
 If that proposal receives net approval of at least 10% of the masternode network, then at the end of the month a series of